siva-kannan3/module-federation-vite-example/README.md

 npm run start
 ```

-For viewing remote application visit [http://localhost:4173](http://localhost:4173) in your browser, and to view the host application visit [http://localhost:4000](http://localhost:4000).
+For viewing remote application visit <a href="http://localhost:4173" target="_blank">http://localhost:4173</a>
+in your browser, and to view the host application visit <a href="http://localhost:4000" target="_blank">http://localhost:4000</a>.

 Feel free to give a star ⭐ if you have liked this project.